itsJohnny21/CSE-464-2024-jsalaz59/README.md

 - `node.clearTo`: clears the list of nodes that a particular node is connected to
 - `node.clearFrom`: clears the list of nodes that a particular node is connected from

-#### Refactorings
+#### Why Apply These Refactorings

 These extractions improve readability and maintainability.
+It is now more clear what the `node.clearTo` and `node.clearFrom` methods are doing.

 ##### addEdge (BEFORE)